Black Bear Sighting Has Philippe Park Closed

 Pinellas County sheriff’s deputies, park staff, and members of the Florida Fish and Wildlife Conservation Commission (FWC) will continue their work of securing the park as they search for the bear and plan to reopen Saturday, June 5 according to reports.

 Media is asked to stage south of the park near the cul-de-sac at the end of North Bayshore Drive.
-Citizens are encouraged to avoid the park and access will be restricted.READ MORE: Atlanta Is Among 2021's Top Cities For Bed Bugs
+Citizens are encouraged to avoid the park and access will be restricted.READ MORE: Veterans Affairs Employee Pleads Guilty After Recording Co-Workers In Clinic Restroom

 If you see a black bear, FWC recommends not moving toward the bear.
 If encountered at close range, you should remain standing upright, speak to the bear in a calm and assertive voice, slowly back up toward a secure area leaving the bear a clear escape route and avoid direct eye contact.
 Stop and hold your ground if your movement appears to irritate, rather than calm, the bear.
 Do not make any sudden movements, run, play dead, climb a tree, or approach or surprise a bear.